I'll Be Next Door for Christmas

 I'll Be Next Door for Christmas is a 2018 American comedy film directed by David Jay Willis and starring Nicole Sullivan, Atticus Shaffer, Jonathan Mangum, Beth Littleford, Regan Burns and Lil Bub in her final film role.
 The movie was released worldwide on Amazon Prime and iTunes.

-It is the very first feature length film in the United States to successfully use Equity Crowdfunding to raise its budget, with 893 investors.
+It is the first feature length film in the United States to successfully use Equity Crowdfunding to raise its budget, with 893 investors.

 Premise

-I'll Be Next Door for Christmas is a story of a sixteen-year-old girl Nicky who lives in Santa Clarita, California with her family who are crazy for the Christmas holidays.
-Her family's very over-the-top Christmas celebrations have made her life miserable.
+I'll Be Next Door for Christmas is a story of a sixteen-year-old girl, Nicky, who lives in Santa Clarita, California, with her family who are crazy for the Christmas holidays.
+Her family's over-the-top Christmas celebrations have made her life miserable.
 At a special summer camp for musicians and actors, Nicky meets the boy of her dreams, Tanner (Bolanos).
 Tanner decides to visit her from Connecticut, along with his father, for the Christmas holidays.
 But Nicky doesn't want to get her family in front of Tanner, so she hires actors to play her parents and arranges a fake Christmas dinner in the empty house next door.